Shapwick, Somerset: In popular culture

-In 2012, the musician Jon Brookes (also known as 'The Advisory Circle' of the Ghost Box record label) released an electronica album entitled 'Shapwick' (on the Clay Pipe record label) based on "an imaginary impression of" the village and its surrounding countryside, following an unplanned car journey through the area one autumn evening: "I felt a certain energy around the place.
+In 2012, the musician Jon Brookes (also known as 'The Advisory Circle' of the Ghost Box record label) released the electronica album Shapwick (on the Clay Pipe record label) based on "an imaginary impression of" the village and its surrounding countryside, following an unplanned car journey through the area one autumn evening: "I felt a certain energy around the place.
 The images created by the trees in the dark conjured inspiration and it struck me that an album could be based on an imaginary impression of this area.
 I had already recorded some pieces that were in search of a home and the idea formed within seconds."

 Shapwick also featured in songwriter Daren Hayman's Thankful Villages project in 2017.
 Hayman visited each of the 54 villages and recorded songs and interviews with local residents and a short film.
-The film for Shapwick features Darren performing his song based on the folk tale The Mistletoe Bride in locations around the village.
+The film for Shapwick features Darren performing his song based on the folk tale "The Mistletoe Bride" in locations around the village.